Back to Tools

 What types of logs are supported?

 We support vanilla Minecraft, Forge, Fabric, Paper, Spigot, and BungeeCord logs.
 Both server logs and crash reports are analyzed.
+Learn more about different Minecraft server types.

 Why wasn't my error detected?